On the Bondi accretion of a self-interacting complex scalar field: Accretion for

 For any other value of the dimensionless flux parameter, there are no critical points and, consequently, no intersections of solution curves.
 Since each asymptotic root must be connected to at least one curve, it follows that two distinct curves exist for any non-critical~$\beta$, neither of which connects the required boundary conditions~(\ref{boundary conditions}).
 Such a connection is only possible when the curves intersect, which occurs exclusively for the critical value~(\ref{critical beta}).
 This behaviour is illustrated in more detail in Fig.~\ref{phase diagrams}, while the dependence of the critical radius and the critical flux on the mass parameter~$\mu^2$ is shown in Fig.~\ref{criticals}.

-Having determined the critical value of~$\beta$, the scalar modulus profiles can now be obtained from the cubic equation~(\ref{P(X) profile equation}).
+Having determined the critical value of~$\beta$ in~(\ref{critical beta}), the scalar modulus profiles can now be obtained from the cubic equation~(\ref{P(X) profile equation}).
 These profiles, together with their derivatives, are shown in the upper panels of Fig.~\ref{P(X)figureProfiles} for different values of the mass parameter.
 The lower panels display the equation of state parameter and the speed of sound, again for various values of~$\mu^2$.
 The bullets on the curves denote the position of the acoustic horizon, which coincides with the critical point~$f_c$ in~(\ref{critical f sigma}), whose existence is guaranteed by the flux~$\beta$ taking its critical value.
 The fact that the dimensionless flux~$\beta$ is fixed by imposing specific boundary conditions on the solution suggests that the profile equation~(\ref{P(X) profile equation}) represents a non-linear eigenvalue problem.
-This concept will generalize naturally to the complex scalar model discussed next.
+This concept will generalize naturally to the complex scalar model discussed in the following sections.
+Expressions \eqref{critical beta} and \eqref{critical f sigma} determine accretion rate in terms of $\mu^2$ which is physically the ratio between the square of the mass parameter and the chemical potential at infinity $m^2/\dot\varphi^2_0$.

+It is instructive to relate our description of accretion to the usual hydrodynamic picture used in~\cite{Bondi:1952ni,Michel:1972oeq,Moncrief,Babichev:2004yx,Babichev:2005py,Babichev:2008dy,Babichev:2008jb,Babichev:2012sg,Babichev:2013vji,Feng:2021qkj}, in order to reveal the physical meaning of the critical point.
+Namely, using the expressions for the sound speed~(\ref{C_s}) and for the physical velocity~(\ref{definition_vc}), and evaluating them at the critical point defined by~(\ref{critical f sigma}) and~(\ref{critical beta}) one obtains